 As the rain turned torrential the game petered out in a series of scrums, rucks and mauls between the 10 metre lines.

-Bangor thoroughly deserved their 36 – 0 victory, though Regent will wonder why they remained scoreless, given their 2nd half territory & possession.
+Bangor thoroughly deserved their 36 – 0 victory, though Regent will wonder why they remained scoreless, given their 2nd half territory and possession.

 Over 100 images below.